Kaila McKnight

-Kaila McKnight (born 5 May 1986) is an Australian athletics competitor.
+Kaila McKnight (born 5 May 1986) is an Australian middle distance runner.
 She represented Australia at the 2012 Summer Olympics in the 1500 metres event.

-Personal
+Personal life

 McKnight was born on 5 May 1986 in Stony Creek near Foster, Victoria and is from Victoria.
 She attended St Laurence's Catholic Primary School in Victoria before going to Mary MacKillop Catholic Regional College for high school.
 She then went to Deakin University from 2007 to 2009 where she earned a Bachelor of Commerce.
 As of 2017, she is a teacher an accountant and married.
 As of 2012, she lives in the Victorian town of Leongatha.

 McKnight is 172 cm tall and weighs 52 kg.